Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Bifurcations in Non-normal Forms

 \subsection{A biophysical example}

-Glycolysis is a multi-step process which uses the bond energy of glucose to catabolize energy-carrying biomolecules easily usable by cells, and represents one of the dominant processes of all heterotrophic life on earth.
+Glycolysis is a multi-step process which uses the bond energy of glucose to catabolize energy-carrying biomolecules easily usable by cells, which represents one of the dominant processes of all heterotrophic life on earth.
 A bottleneck in this crucial process is the phosphorylation of fructose-6-phosphate into fructose-1,6-bisphosphate catalyzed by the enzyme phosphofructokinase.
-The complicated five-species mass-action equation describing this reaction's kinetics can be simplified using Tikhonov's theorem and assuming low concentrations of ATP to the simple dimensionless system:\cite{Selkov1968,Tikhonov1948} where $x$ and $y$ are the concentrations of ADP and F6P respectively, and the four $c_i$ constants are nuisance parameters added to mask the system dynamics.
-There is a curved bifurcation surface that separates the range of kinetic parameters $a,b$ which lead to either a fixed point at $(b,b/(a+b^2)$ or a stable limit cycle.
-The separation between the fixed point and limit cycle regimes has the form $b^2=\frac 1 2 \left(1-2a\pm\sqrt{1-8a}\right)$ \cite{[Figure 7.3.7 in ]Strogatz2015}.
-The resulting oscillations in glycolytic activity predicted by this analysis have been observed \emph{in vivo} since the early 1970s\cite{Chance1973}.
+The complicated five-species mass-action equation describing this reaction's kinetics can be simplified using Tikhonov's theorem and assuming low concentrations of ATP to the simple dimensionless system:~\cite{Selkov1968,Tikhonov1948}

+where $x$ and $y$ are the concentrations of ADP and F6P respectively, and the four $c_i$ constants are nuisance parameters added to mask the system dynamics.
+There is a curved bifurcation surface that separates the range of kinetic parameters $a,b$ which lead to either a fixed point at $(b,\frac{b}{a+b^2})$ when $c_1=1,~c_3=-1$ as in the canonical model, or a stable limit cycle.
+The separation between the fixed point and limit cycle regimes has the form $b^2=\frac 1 2 \left(1-2a\pm\sqrt{1-8a}\right)$~\cite{[Figure 7.3.7 in ]Strogatz2015}.
+The resulting oscillations in glycolytic activity predicted by this analysis have been observed \emph{in vivo} since the early 1970s~\cite{Chance1973}.

 A TWIG analysis of this system provides several insights, summarized in Fig.~\ref{fig:glycofig}.
-First, despite the complicated curve described by the separatrix between fixed point and limit cycle in $a,b-$space, because $b$ can be reparameterized as a function of $a$ it is one codimension.
-Second, the ``nuisance" parameter $c_4$ introduces a change in the period of the oscillations, which means infinitesimal changes in its value cause larger deviations in final trajectory the longer the simulation runs.
-This shows up as a hyperrelevant direction in TWIG as discussed above, though it is \emph{not} a second codimension.
+First, even though the separatrix between fixed point and limit cycle in $a,b-$space is a nonlinear curve, because $b$ can be reparameterized as a function of $a$, it is codimension one.
+Second, the ``nuisance" parameter $c_4$ introduces a change in the period of the oscillations, which means that infinitesimal changes in its value cause larger deviations in final trajectory the longer the simulation runs.
+This shows up as a hyperrelevant direction in TWIG; however, as discussed above, it is \emph{not} a second codimension.